namwoam/tasa/rpi-rt/README.md

 3. Build 27 tasks , priority ranges from 1 to 25.
 Idle->100, Reserved->255.
 Note: every tasks are single threaded.
 4. Check uart functionality.
 5. Lower latency.

+## Worklog

+### 2023-07-10

+1. Build rpi-rt-kernel and install it onto the raspberry pi sbc.
+2. Tested the latency, the worst-case latency is roughly 2500us (2.5ms), which is significantly better than non-rt kernel (worst case 12000us), full report is at `/rpi-rt/utils/latency`.
+3. Install and build the Yocto project.